DataBiosphere/data-portal/content/guides/userguides/matrices.md

 ## Downloading Matrices

-DCP-generated project-level matrices and contributor-generated matrices may be downloaded from the "Matrices" column of the DCP Data Browser (see image below) or alternatively, from the individual Project page.
+HCA Data Portal-generated project-level matrices and contributor-generated matrices may be downloaded from the " Matrices" column of the HCA Data Portal Data Browser (see image below) or alternatively, from the individual Project page.

 ![Browsing Projects in the Data Explorer](../_images/explore_dcp_2_matrices.png "Exploring Projects")